 Heart Problems – this type of pain can, in some cases, be caused by a heart attack.
 It is very intense and can last up to 2 hours.
 This is why you need to be aware of your body at all times.
 If you notice the pain is not going away, call your doctor.

-Gallbladder Problems – since gall bladder is located in the upper section of the abdomen, passing stone or some other problem affecting it may translate into pain between shoulder blades.
+Gallbladder Problems – since gall bladder is located in the upper section of the abdomen, passing stone or some other problem affecting it may translate into this pain.